-On entering the gate, one steps into a beautiful plaza surrounded on all sides by graceful arches.
+As was the case originally, there is one entrance into the mission.
+Passing through that gate brings visitors into a beautiful plaza surrounded on all sides by graceful arches.
 A large fountain murmurs in the center of a colorful garden.
-Gently sloping roofs of red tile rest below a smattering of deep green palm trees provide a perfect contrast to blue skies.
+Gently sloping red tile roofs rest below a smattering of deep green palm trees in a perfect contrast to blue skies.

 Off to the side another large fountain provides a dreamy foreground for the un-restored ruins of what was once a massive stone church.

-The ruins of the church only hint at how beautiful and elaborate it once must have been during its six years in use.
+The ruins only hint at how beautiful the church must have been during its six years in use.

-This garden leads to the Serra Chapel, probably the oldest surviving building on the site and the only extant building in California where Father Serra (now Saint Serra) once held mass.
+This garden leads to the Serra Chapel, probably the oldest surviving building on the site and the only remaining building in California where Father Serra (now Saint Serra) once held mass.

-(Very little of the interior is original, as the chapel was abandoned after the roof collapsed in the 1890s and used for grain storage for many years before being modified during “restoration” to accommodate a larger altar and allow natural light to enter.)
+(Very little of the interior is original, as the chapel was abandoned after the roof collapsed in the 1890s.
+It was used to store grain for many years and then modified during “restoration” to accommodate a larger altar and allow natural light to enter.)

 As beautiful and historic as San Juan Capistrano is, it feels a bit like a movie set; everything is just a little too pretty and too perfect.
 It seems an idealized setting for what was in reality a very difficult way of life.

 Although it was initially among the largest and most successful missions in California, San Juan Capistrano was already struggling to survive when an 1812 earthquake brought down much of that enormous new church.
-The situation worsened in the following years, as the mission continued to decline before being sold to private landowners with little incentive to maintain it beyond what was needed for their personal use.
-Much of the mission was left to crumble.
-And, while efforts were made to stabilize and restore the mission once it was returned to the Catholic Church in 1865, it remained largely in ruins for decades.However, the ruined mission’s lonely arches, crumbling adobe, and collapsed church always attracted attention.
-As the mission period became an increasingly popular piece of California mythology, San Juan Capistrano’s picturesque ruins became a popular tourist stop.
+The situation worsened in the following years, as the mission continued to decline until sold to private landowners.
+With little incentive to maintain more than needed for their personal use, most of the mission was left to crumble.
+And, while efforts to stabilize and restore the mission were made after it was returned to the Catholic Church in 1865, it remained largely in ruins for decades.However, the ruined mission’s graceful arches, crumbling adobe, and collapsed church always attracted attention.
+As the mission period became an increasingly popular bit of California’s mythology, San Juan Capistrano’s picturesque ruins became a popular tourist stop.